Fertility doctor used own sperm 'around 50 times,' papers say

 Face-to-face meeting

 Eventually, they discovered a genetic link to Doug Cline, the doctor's son.
 When contacted on Facebook, Doug told them his father had admitted donating sperm samples to different laboratories over the years.
-Surprised, confused and wanting to know more, Ballard arranged to speak with his father: the doctor himself.
+Surprised, confused and wanting to know more, Ballard arranged to speak with Doug's father: the doctor himself.

 During a face-to-face meeting with Ballard, Killion and four other siblings, Cline confessed he'd donated his sperm, not through a bank, about 50 times and "admitted to doing wrong by inseminating the women with his own semen, but felt that he was helping women because they really wanted a baby," the court documents say.
 He also said he felt pressured into doing what he'd done because he didn't always have access to fresh sperm.